melisazatta/1e-pf-zatta/README.md

 Delete course (admin only): Deletes the course from the database.
 For security, it will ask first if you are sure.

 ## Enrollments
 This page shows a table with all the enrollments' details.
 There is also a button to create an enrollment, which opens a dialog to choose a student and a course.
-In the 'Actions' column of the table, there is an icon to delete an enrollment.
+In the 'Actions' column of the table, there is a button to delete an enrollment.
 This will delete the enrollment from the database.
 For security, it will ask first if you are sure.

 ## Users (admin only)
 In this page there's a button for add a user that opens a dialog, in its the admin can choose a role (admin or user).
 Also shows a table with all the users and actions buttons to modify and delete thems, and other button to view all the user's details.